 As explained in the research's reliability, after reviewing and processing articles, journals, dissertations, referring to accountants, elites, and university professors, we prepared and extracted the questionnaire.
 The results obtained from the research show that the structural and environmental obstacles and challenges of accountants' financial supervision have a significant effect on the proper implementation of the public sector accounting system.
-Due to the ranking of items and structural factors, we identified the following cases as the most important structural obstacles to the implementation of the public sector accounting system: lack of accountability system, lack of costing activities and services of each executive organ, multiplicity of supervision organs with different attitudes, lack of operational budgeting structure in Executive organ, inadequacy of public accounting education system, including inadequate training and non-conformity of educational materials with the real situation, inconsistency of resources and sufficient budget, lack of quality control structure affecting the functioning of supervision bodies, ambiguity in the attitude of supervision bodies regarding performance of Public sector accounting system, defects and problems of some topics and instructions, lack of control and continuous monitoring of the Ministry of Economic and Finance Affairs regarding the implementation of the public sector accounting system in achieving the objectives and centrality of the accountant as responsible for monitoring and implementing most laws.
+Due to the ranking of items and structural factors, we identified the following cases as the most important structural obstacles to the implementation of the public sector accounting system: lack of accountability system, lack of costing activities and services of each executive organ, multiplicity of supervision organs with different attitudes, lack of operational budgeting structure in Executive organs, inadequacy of structural and environmental challenges and bottlenecks financial the supervision accountants the executive organs of the An country: approach optimal implementation the public sector accounting system public accounting education system, including inadequate training and non-conformity of educational materials with the real situation, inconsistency of resources and sufficient budget, lack of quality control structure affecting the functioning of supervision bodies, ambiguity in the attitude of supervision bodies regarding performance of Public sector accounting system, defects and problems of some topics and instructions, lack of control and continuous monitoring of the Ministry of Economic and Finance Affairs regarding the implementation of the public sector accounting system in achieving the objectives and centrality of the accountant as responsible for monitoring and implementing most laws.
 Ahmadi and Jamshidi Navid (2016) concluded in their research that there is a significant relationship by 76% between structural and organizational weakness and improving the quality of government audit by the country's financial monitoring system.
 In another research, Hozoori et al. (2015) considered human factors and the current government accounting system as effective factors in the occurrence of financial deficiencies in the executive organs' financial control system.